ghattisu/AC215_Bloodwise/fine-tuning-sg/README.md

 This will:
 * This step will combine all the .txt files are consolidate it into csv and jsonl files.

-or Gemini fine-tuning the required data format is as shown below:
+For Gemini fine-tuning the required data format is as shown below:
 ```
 {
   "contents": [